-In 2015, we generated \$109.0 million of cash flows from operating activities, compared to \$291.4 million in 2014.
-Excluding the impact of changes in net income and adjustments for non-cash items, the decrease in cash flows was attributable to a lump sum payment of \$66.0 million to pay down the Marriott Rewards customer loyalty program in December 2015 (due in February 2016), which was paid early in order to accelerate the timing of certain cash tax benefits.
-Additional decreases in cash flows were due to outlays for an acquisition of an operating hotel in San Diego, California that we intend to convert, in its entirety, to vacation ownership interests in the future, the acquisition of a portion of an operating hotel located in Surfers Paradise, Australia that we intend to convert to vacation ownership interests for sale in our Asia Pacific segment.
-See Footnote No. 5, "Acquisitions and Dispositions," to our Financial Statements for additional information regarding these transactions.
-The operating activities also reflect higher financing propensity due to our implementation of a new financing program, lower collections due to the reduction in the portfolio of outstanding vacation ownership notes receivable and the timing of revenue reportability associated with our vacation ownership and residential contract sales.
+In 2016, we generated \$140.2 million of cash flows from operating activities, compared to \$109.0 million in 2015.
+Excluding the impact of changes in net income and adjustments for non-cash items, the increase in cash flows was attributable to the pay down of our liability for the Marriott Rewards customer loyalty program in 2015 and favorable timing of real estate inventory spending in 2016.
+This favorable impact was partially offset by a higher financing propensity due to the continued success of the financing programs implemented in the first half of 2015, lower collections due to the reduction in the portfolio of outstanding vacation ownership notes receivable and the timing of revenue reportability associated with our vacation ownership contract sales.